Chocolate Espresso Cake - rich mocha cake with layers of glossy espresso buttercream. The perfect dessert for coffee lovers.

 To Make the Chocolate Espresso Cake

-- Divide cake batter evenly between cake pans and bake for 25 - 35 minutes, or until a skewer comes out clean.
+- Divide cake batter evenly between cake pans and bake for 30 - 40 minutes, or until a skewer inserted into the middle of the cake comes out clean.
 Bake time may vary depending on your oven so always test with a skewer before taking out of the oven.

 Make the Espresso Russian Buttercream Frosting

-- Whip butter with a whisk attachment for 5 minutes until pale and creamy.2 sticks Unsalted Butter
+- Whip butter with a whisk attachment on high speed for 5 full minutes until pale and creamy.
+Make sure to pause periodically to scrape down the sides of the bowl.3 sticks Unsalted Butter

 Notes